open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/deployment/docker/index.md

 RSA_PRIVATE_KEY_FILE_PATH="/etc/openmetadata/jwtkeys/private_key.der"
 ...
 ```

+ Ensure that the default environment variables are set appropriately to complement the settings in your `openmetadata.yaml`.

 Once the changes are updated, if there are any containers running remove them first using `docker compose down` command and then recreate the containers once again by below command